Bob Marley Museum- Best Guide 2024

 Peter Tosh was a Wailers’ reggae group member, later becoming Bob Marley And The Wailers.
 He was a core member who taught Bob how to play the guitar.
 However, his strong personality and displeasure of being cast in a supporting role saw him depart from the group to pursue a solo career.

-See also Seven Amazing Beaches In Ocho Rios, Jamaica
+See also Turtle River Park In Ocho Rios Jamaica

 He had a successful career, and his impact on reggae music compared to Bob Marley.
 However, his revolutionary stand and uncompromising brand of reggae did not get the same acclaim as his former bandmate.